LaithJabali/LaithJabali/README.md

   ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px></picture>   About me

-- 🔭 I’m currently training at **Gaza Sky Geeks**
+- 🔭 I recently completed my training at Gaza Sky Geeks, where I honed my skills in ReactJS.

-- 🌱 I’m currently learning **ReactJS**
+- 🌱  I have a strong foundation in ReactJS and continue to expand my knowledge and expertise in this powerful JavaScript library.

+- 💼 I am a graduate of Computer Engineering and currently seeking job opportunities as a Front-End developer.

-- 👨‍💻 All of my projects are available at [https://github.com/LaithJabali](https://github.com/LaithJabali)
+- 👨‍💻 All of my projects are available at [LaithJabali](https://github.com/LaithJabali).

-- 📫 How to reach me **laithkingjabali@gamil.com**
+- 📫 How to reach me **laithkingjabali@gamil.com**.

-- 📄 Know about my experiences [https://github.com/LaithJabali/portfolio](https://github.com/LaithJabali/portfolio)
+- 📄 Find out about my experiences in my [Portfolio](https://laithjabali.github.io/portfolio/) and [CV](https://drive.google.com/file/d/1I4Hhee-lCzSeqM9stc0NE5zUodE-yeaE/view?usp=sharing).

-- ⚡ Fun fact **My only wish is Barcelona win the Champions League again**
+- ⚡ Fun fact **My only wish is Barcelona win the Champions League again**.

  <br><br>